Explore

 Action Item

-On motion of Councilmember Arias, seconded by Councilmember Karbassi, that the above Action Item be APPROVED.
+On motion of Councilmember Esparza, seconded by Vice President Arias, that the above Action Item be APPROVED.
 The motion carried by the following vote:

 Attachments